erlankanyb21/erlankanyb21/README.md

 ## 🌐 ...Full-Stack Explorer by Night

 - 🚀 Building websites that come to life with HTML, CSS, and JavaScript.
-- ⚙️ Exploring the mysteries of backend development using Node.js and Express.
+- ⚙️ Exploring the mysteries of backend development using Python and Django Rest Framework.
 - 🌐 Embracing the full-stack journey to create seamless digital experiences.

 ## 📊 Data Science Enthusiast